-Although the national flag of Scotland is the blue and white 'Saltire', the Scottish people also have a second, very different, flag which is called the 'Lion Rampant'.
+Although the national flag of Scotland is the blue and white 'Saltire', there is also a second, quite different, flag which is called the 'Lion Rampant'.

 The 'Lion Flag' is often considered the unofficial national flag and referred to as the 'Royal Flag of Scotland'.